gautamkrishnar/github-pages-gallery/README.md

 You can learn more about the configuration file here: https://thumbsup.github.io/docs/3-configuration/usage/.
 Click on the commit changes button below the page.

 4. Create a new account at https://travis-ci.org.
 Grand all access permission to Github account while signing up.
-5. After signing in enable the repo bby troggling the switch:
+5. After signing in enable the repo by toggling the switch:
 ![travis](https://user-images.githubusercontent.com/8397274/47970260-33ec0200-e0a9-11e8-99e0-c94fe41034cf.gif)
 6. Go to the project's page by clicking on the project name:
 ![project](https://user-images.githubusercontent.com/8397274/47970299-8e855e00-e0a9-11e8-9218-64cf97402776.png)